Superwog

 On 24 August 2022, both long form seasons of the series were released worldwide on Netflix.
 However, due to the term wog being considered an ethnic slur to people from the Mediterranean and Middle Eastern regions, Superwog is displayed as Superbro on versions of Netflix outside of Australia.
 On 2 September of that same year, a short sketch titled Meeting with Netflix was uploaded to the official Superwog YouTube channel, as a way to promote the series' arrival to the streaming site.

+On 31 January 2025, Netflix uploaded a video to YouTube teasing a new series featuring the characters of Superwog, titled Son of a Donkey.
+It premiered on Netflix on 30 October 2025.

 Background

 The Superwog series is based on characters from the YouTube channel of the same name, created by brothers Theodore and Nathan Saidden.
+The brothers were born in Sydney to a Greek-Egyptian mother and Egyptian father.
+Growing up, they attended the Trinity Grammar School in the Inner West suburbs of Sydney.

 The series depicts humorous situations involving the titular character, an archetypal wog.
 The two cited Sacha Baron Cohen, Chris Lilley and Fat Pizza as influences for the series, and drew inspiration from their childhoods, noting they would "re-enact scenes of [their] mum and dad fighting" and "derive a lot of observational comedy from their arguments".
 The Saidden brothers began filming and uploading Superwog videos to their YouTube channel in 2008, while Theo was studying law at university.

 The YouTube series gained notable popularity, and has been adapted into stage shows.
 The series launched for Adult Swim in 2013, and in 2017, formed part of The Slot sketch comedy series.
 In 2019, the Saidden brothers began performing Superwog as a live show in Australia and New Zealand.